-Sam Harris mentions Helena P. Blavatsky in the first chapter of Waking Up: Guide on Spirituality without Religion (2014), and he committed a poor mistake, with a very inaccurate, and incompetent account.
-It is rare for such an author to even mention Blavatsky, but it is unfortunate again, as always, that it is a slight, or sneer, and gives the wrong impression.
+Sam Harris mentions Helena P. Blavatsky in the first chapter of his book Waking Up: Guide on Spirituality without Religion (2014), opening its discussion of the East-West spiritual encounter with a dismissive portrait of Helena Petrovna Blavatsky to the public to use as a punchline.
+It is rare for such an author to even mention Blavatsky, but it is unfortunate again, as always, that it is a slight, or sneer.
+Harris conflates Blavatsky’s original teachings with later innovations of Neo-Theosophy (primarily from C.W.
+Leadbeater and Annie Besant), and not knowing this, he was not able to educate his audience, and he still has not corrected this.
+A more accurate engagement with the sources would distinguish these layers rather than attributing false notions to Blavatsky herself.

 Sam Harris states the following: